River Beat

-River Beat is a 1954 British second feature noir crime film directed by Guy Green and starring John Bentley, Phyllis Kirk and Leonard White.
+River Beat is a 1954 British second feature crime film directed by Guy Green and starring John Bentley, Phyllis Kirk and Leonard White.
 It was written by Rex Rientis and distributed in the United States by Lippert Pictures.

 Plot

 Judy is a radio operator on an American ship duped into smuggling diamonds in the belief that she is delivering cigarettes.
 Stopped by Customs she is in further trouble when the man who involved her is found dead in the river.
 Customs Detective Dan Barker has fallen for Judy and faces a moral dilemma: he must find out whether or not she is guilty, while protecting her from the smugglers.